drmproductions/ActiveCollabInlineTimers/README.md

 ### Supported Versions

-Active Collab Inline Timers was tested against Active Collab version 5.11.0.
-It theoretically should work in all of version 5, but hasn't been tested as of yet.
+Active Collab Inline Timers was tested against Active Collab version 5.11.0 through 5.13.133 as well as version 6.0.50.
+It theoretically should work in all of versions 5 and 6.

+### Theme Support

+You can now choose your color scheme in the preferences to match Active Collab coloring or go with a traffic light style pattern.

 ### Issues